Supervision and Regulation

 Training and Technical Assistance

-The Federal Reserve provides training and technical assistance to foreign supervisors and minority-owned depository institutions, and engages in industry outreach in connection with supervisory objectives.
+The Federal Reserve provides training and technical assistance to foreign supervisors and minority-owned depository institutions.

 International Training and Technical Assistance

-In 2019, the Federal Reserve continued to provide training and technical assistance on supervisory matters to foreign central banks and supervisory authorities.
+In 2016, the Federal Reserve continued to provide training and technical assistance on bank supervisory matters to foreign central banks and supervisory authorities.
 Technical assistance involves visits by Federal Reserve staff members to foreign authorities as well as consultations with foreign supervisors who visit the Board of Governors or the Reserve Banks.
-In 2019, the Federal Reserve offered a number of training programs for the benefit of foreign supervisory authorities, which were held in the United States and in foreign jurisdictions.

-Federal Reserve staff took part in technical assistance and training assignments led by the International Monetary Fund (IMF), the World Bank, and the Financial Stability Institute.
-The Federal Reserve also contributed to regional capacity development efforts through partnerships with the Asia-Pacific Economic Cooperation Financial Regulators Training Initiative, South East Asian Central Banks Research and Training Centre, Caribbean Group of Banking Supervisors, and the Association of Bank Supervisors of the Americas.
+The Federal Reserve offered a number of training courses exclusively for the benefit of foreign supervisory authorities, which were held both in the United States and in many foreign jurisdictions.
+Federal Reserve staff took part in technical assistance and training assignments led by the International Monetary Fund, the World Bank, and the Financial Stability Institute.
+The Federal Reserve also contributed to the regional training provided under the Asia-Pacific Economic Cooperation Financial Regulators Training Initiative.
+Other training partners that collaborated with the Federal Reserve during 2016 to organize regional training programs included The South East Asian Central Banks Research and Training Centre, the Caribbean Group of Banking Supervisors, the Banque de France, and the Central Bank of the United Arab Emirates.